External obturator muscle: Variation

-In 33% of people a supernumerary muscle is found between the adductor brevis and minimus.
+In 33% of people, a supernumerary muscle is found between the adductor brevis and minimus.
 While this muscle, when present, is similar to its neighbouring adductors, it is formed by separation from the superficial layer of the external obturator, and is thus not ontogenetically related to the adductor muscles of the hip.
 This muscle originates from the upper part of the inferior pubic ramus from where it runs downwards and laterally.
 In half of cases, it inserts into the anterior surface of the insertion aponeurosis of the adductor minimus.
 In the remaining cases, it is either inserted into the upper part of the pectineal line or the posterior part of the lesser trochanter.

 It has been demonstrated by the course of the posterior branch of obturator nerve that the obturator externus is divided into a superior muscle fascicle and a main belly.
 The supernumerary muscle described above originates from the superior fascicle, while an anomalous fascicle — also derived from the external obturator — originates from the main belly.
 The "original" external obturator, i.e. without these supernumerary muscular parts, actually occurs in only 20% of cases, and apparently the external obturator readily undergoes ontogenetic variations.

 Function

-The external obturator muscle acts as the lateral rotator of the hip joint.
+The external obturator muscle acts as a lateral rotator of the hip joint.
 As a short muscle around the hip joint, it stabilizes the hip joint as a postural muscle.
 It also helps to abduct the hip joint when in flexion.
+And it helps to stabilise the head of the femur in the socket during flexion and internal rotation as its posterior fibers reinforce the posterior capsule of hip joint.